 The Doberman needs an owner who is willing and able to display a natural authority over the dog.
 Humans need to discipline the dog without being afraid of it.
 All family members must be firm, confident, and consistent, setting rules and sticking to them.
 Learn to handle the dog properly, as Dobermans can be pushy if allowed to have their way.
 It must be thoroughly trained to be a good pet.

 The Doberman is naturally protective and does not need additional protection training to be a fine guard dog.
 It should be thoroughly socialized with both children and adults when young.
 To raise a well-adjusted and happy Doberman, you will need to provide plenty of mental stimulation and a lot of daily exercise.

 8: Bulldog—Stubborn but Sweet Companion

-While bulldogs generally get along with anyone and everybody, they do tend to choose one person to stick to.
+While Bulldogs generally get along with anyone and everybody, they do tend to choose one person to stick to.
 The dog will develop a strong bond with its main caregiver.
 Bulldogs thrive on attention and love.
 They do not do well when left alone for long periods.
-The bulldog isn't a dog that you can ignore for stretches of time.
-It is a companion dog, and it need lots of attention and, above all, love from its owner.
+The Bulldog isn't a dog that you can ignore for stretches of time.
+It is a companion dog, and it needs lots of attention and, above all, love from its owner.

 While the Bulldog is a very sweet adorable clown, the breed does tend to have a mind of its own and can be very willful.
 You do have to have a firm voice when it comes to training—persistence and patience are key.
 Never ever be tempted to hit or jerk your Bulldog around if it doesn't do as you want; they will not respond to this and will more often than not rebel against it.